 Bickle Fire Truck Restoration

-The engine is being cosmetically restored by local restoration specialist Peter Martin.
+The engine was cosmetically restored by local restoration specialist Peter Martin.

 1948 Old Home Week Parade